-When assessing the machine- or system-related risk in accordance with the respective local regulations (e.g., EC Machinery Directive), the machine manufacturer or system installer must take into account the following residual risks emanating from the control and drive components of a drive system:
+When assessing the machine's risk in accordance with the respective local regulations (e.g., EC Machinery Directive), the machine manufacturer must take into account the following residual risks emanating from the control and drive components of a drive system:

-- 1. Unintentional movements of driven machine or system components during commissioning, operation, maintenance, and repairs caused by, for example, - Hardware and/or software errors in the sensors, control system, actuators, and cables and connections - Response times of the control system and of the drive - Operation and/or environmental conditions outside the specification - Condensation/conductive contamination - Parameterization, programming, cabling, and installation errors - Use of wireless devices/mobile phones in the immediate vicinity of electronic components - External influences/damage - X-ray, ionizing radiation and cosmic radiation - 2.
-Unusually high temperatures, including open flames, as well as emissions of light, noise, particles, gases, etc., can occur inside and outside the components under fault conditions caused by, for example: - Component failure - Software errors - Operation and/or environmental conditions outside the specification - External influences/damage - 3.
-Hazardous shock voltages caused by, for example: - Component failure - Influence during electrostatic charging - Induction of voltages in moving motors - Operation and/or environmental conditions outside the specification - Condensation/conductive contamination - External influences/damage - 4.
-Electrical, magnetic and electromagnetic fields generated in operation that can pose a risk to people with a pacemaker, implants or metal replacement joints, etc., if they are too close - 5.
-Release of environmental pollutants or emissions as a result of improper operation of the system and/or failure to dispose of components safely and correctly - 6.
-Influence of network-connected communication systems, e.g. ripple-control transmitters or data communication via the network
+- 1. Unintentional movements of driven machine components during commissioning, operation, maintenance, and repairs caused by, for example, - Hardware and/or software errors in the sensors, control system, actuators, and cables and connections - Response times of the control system and of the drive - Operation and/or environmental conditions outside the specification - Condensation/conductive contamination - Parameterization, programming, cabling, and installation errors - Use of wireless devices/mobile phones in the immediate vicinity of the control system - External influences/damage - 2.
+In the event of a fault, exceptionally high temperatures, including an open fire, as well as emissions of light, noise, particles, gases, etc. can occur inside and outside the inverter, e.g.: - Component failure - Software errors - Operation and/or environmental conditions outside the specification - External influences/damage